Incredible Novels You Must Read in Your Life.

 Books open doors in our minds, allowing us to live an entire lifetime and travel the world without even leaving the comfort of our chairs.
 When we read a book, we step into someone else’s shoes, see the world through someone else’s eyes, and visit places we might never otherwise go, whether a tiny village in India or the green fields of Narnia.
 Books teach us about love, heartbreak, friendship, war, social injustice, and the resilience of the human spirit.
-Here are 25 books you should read at least once in your life.
+Here are 25 Novels you must read at least once in your life.

 1. The Kite Runner by Khaled Hosseini

 Told against the backdrop of the changing political landscape of Afghanistan from the 1970s to the period following 9/11, The Kite Runner is the story of the unlikely and complicated friendship between Amir, the son of a wealthy merchant, and Hassan, the son of his father’s servant until cultural and class differences and the turmoil of war tear them asunder.
 Hosseini brings his homeland to life for us in a way that post 9/11 media coverage never could, showing us a world of ordinary people who live, die, eat, pray, dream, and love.
 It’s a story about the long shadows that family secrets cast across decades, the enduring love of friendship, and the transformative power of forgiveness.